The Contemporary Book Club meets the first Tuesday of each month.

 We provide test proctoring at our Library.
 The Library doesn’t charge for test proctoring services.
 To set up an online proctored exam, contact the Library Director or call 208-324-5427 ext.115 for more information or to make an appointment to take a test.

 The Friends of the Jerome Public Library offer many services that benefit the Library on an annual basis.
 They contribute funds for all the programming in the library ranging from Children’s Summer Reading to Adult book talks.
 Some funds go toward special book projects and programming.
 Many of their funds are patron generated from book donations and the Friends’ bookstore sales.
 The book store is located between the computer area and the adult fiction section.
 Among the selection are many new and gently used books that array from the newest James Patterson series to a children’s book from your childhood.
 Prices vary from 25 cents to $2.00.

-The Friends also host a bi-annual book/bake sale to promote the library.
+The Friends host a summer book/bake sale as its primary fundraiser to support the library.

 Become a friend by downloading and printing an application or by attending a meeting.

 Ofrecemos una variedad de recursos en español en la Biblioteca Publica de Jerome.
 Tenemos una sección con contenido de libros: no ficción, ficción, libros para niños, jóvenes, y adultos, también tenemos materiales bilingües y artículos audio visual.